Amgad-Abdelkhaleq/GDPR-RAG/README.md

 # GDPR Articles RAG System

-A Retrieval-Augmented Generation (RAG) system for querying and retrieving information from GDPR Articles 1-21.
+A Retrieval-Augmented Generation (RAG) system for querying and retrieving information from GDPR Articles.
 The system uses LangChain, Qdrant vector store, and SambaNova's Llama 3.1 8B model for accurate and context-aware responses to GDPR-related questions.

 ## System Architecture